Directing and writing credits:

 Rory: But what would you do there?

-Lane: Hang out with M. Night Shymalan.
+Lane: Hang out with M. Night Shyamalan.

 Uhhh...
 I thought Lane was supposed to have good taste?
-Why the fuck does she want to hang out with M. Night Shymalan?
+Why the fuck does she want to hang out with M. Night Shyamalan?
 I guess this was before he blew up his career with dumpster fires like "Lady in the Water" and "The Happening."

 Stars Hollow weirdness: